jasonqiu212/nus-cheatsheets/README.md

 ## Can I customize the notes?

 **Yes!** Everyone has their unique way of learning and interpretation of academic concepts.
-Thus, please feel free to re-use the source code I provided.
+Thus, please feel free to modify the source code I provided.

 I use 2 methods to take notes: